-Fortran TQSCOM(NCOM, NAMES, STOI, IWSG, IWSE) C-interface tq_scom(TC_INT num,tc_components_strings components,TC FLOAT stoi,TC_INT iwsg,TC_INT iwse); Full name: Set System Component.
-Purpose: components must be the same nts can be defined.
-The new number of e as previously.
-The number of system by suspending a component by "TQCSSC" on • The set of components must be linearly independent. • The names of the new s system components are given in NAMES. mension STOI (1:NCOM,1:NCOM) which gives e new components expressed in the old ones.
-The default set for components is taken from in the input thermodynamic data file. • Legal values for the array elements in NAMES are constituent names.
-Comments: The components are numbered as 1 NCOM in the order they are supplied in this call.
-The conversion from component name to index is also done by "TQGSCI" on page 42.
-Example For example, to transform from the components A, B, C to A2B, B4CC2 use the following values of STOI: A2B2.0 1.0 0.0 B4C 0.0 4.0 1.0 C2 0.0 0.0 2.0 Arguments Name Туре Value set on call or returned NCOM Integer Set to the number of components.
-NAMES Character24 array Set to component names.
+Fortran TQSCOM(NCOM, NAMES, STOI, IWSG, IWSE) C-interface tq_scom(TC_INT num,tc_components_strings components,TC_FLOAT stoi,TC_INT iwsg,TC_INT iwse); Full name: Set System Component.
+Purpose: A new set of system components can be defined.
+The new number of components must be the same as previously.
+The number of system components can be changed by suspending a component by "TQCSSC" on page 43.
+Comments: The set of components must be linearly independent.
+The names of the new system components are given in NAMES.
+STOI is a matrix with dimension STOI (1:NCOM,1:NCOM) which gives the stoichiometry of the new components expressed in the old ones.
+The default set for components is taken from in the input thermodynamic data file.
+Legal values for the array elements in NAMES are constituent names.
+The components are numbered as 1 NCOM in the order they are supplied in this call.
+The conversion from component name to index is also done by "TQGSCI" on page 34.
+Example For example, to transform from the components A, B, C to A2B, B4CC2 use the following values of STOI: A2B2.0 1.0 0.0 B4C 0.0 4.0 1.0 C2 0.0 0.0 2.0